Bake or Break

 To make the cake:

-1. Preheat oven to 350°F. Grease and flour two 9-inch round cake pans.
-You may also line the pans with parchment paper and grease the paper.
+• Preheat oven to 350°F (175°C).
+Grease and flour two 9-inch round cake pans.
+Line the bottoms of the pans with parchment for easy release.

-6. Bake 25 to 30 minutes, or until a pick inserted into the center comes out clean.
+• Bake 25 to 30 minutes, or until a pick inserted into the center comes out clean and the tops spring back lightly when touched.

 To make the frosting:

-3. Place one layer of the cooled cake on a cake plate.
-Spread half of the frosting over the top of the cake.
+• Place one layer of the cooled cake on a cake plate.
+Spread half of the remaining frosting over the top of the cake.

 Share this: